State Artist Marcia Ball

 school performance $3,000 - $10,000

 For nearly four decades this Denton, Texas-based quintet has perfected a world music mix that includes salsa, meringue, rock, cumbia, conjunto, polka, zydeco, classical, cha-cha, the blues, and more.
 They are America's premier dance band and inventors of 'nuclear' polka (bandleader Carl Finch was inducted in the International Polka Association Hall of Fame in 2016), prompting one reviewer to proclaim, "Even if you come for the party, you'll leave with something of a musical education."
 Around the world at venues of all sizes, Brave Combo has charmed countless listeners and garnered many honors, including two GRAMMY Awards and the prestigious Community Arts Recognition Award from the Greater Denton Arts Council.
 Brave Combo's repertoire of hundreds of songs (the band has released over 40 albums) in styles from polka to pop hits allows for a performance that can flex to be compatible with a family-friendly audience or with the stages of the biggest festivals and rock clubs in the world.
 Featured are group and organized dances that get the crowd up on their feet.
 Also, more than twenty of Brave Combo’s original compositions have been scored for a full symphony orchestra.
+Photo by Jane Finch.

 PO Box 233